mareklinka/dotnetba-dapr/slides/slides.md

 ## Agenda

 * What is DAPR
-* What can DAPR do for me?
+* What can DAPR do for you?
 * Setting up development environment for DAPR
 * Using DAPR in ASP.NET Core applications
 * DAPR Actors